 Left-handed pitcher is one of three Mids in program history to earn second-team nod

 Bobby Applegate is in his third season with Navy baseball as he joined the staff as the team's pitching coach in August of 2014.
-A veteran of the collegiate baseball ranks, Applegate comes to Annapolis after three seasons at UC Riverside.
+A veteran of the collegiate baseball ranks, Applegate came to Annapolis after three seasons at UC Riverside.